This section features a short overview of the history of the Nisei World War II Soldiers.

-The Nisei troops also broke through the German “Gothic Line” in Italy, which had repelled repeated assaults for months by Allied Forces.
-Members of the 100/442nd RCT took just one day to do this using a daring frontal assault under the cover of night straight up a key mountain where German forces were entrenched.
+The 100th/442nd soldiers also broke through the German “Gothic Line” in Italy, which had repelled repeated assaults for months by Allied Forces.
+They took just one day to do this using a daring frontal assault under the cover of night straight up a key mountain where German forces were entrenched.
 The Nisei from the 100th led the drive against the Germans at Monte Cassino.
+Towns such as Bruyeres, Biffontaine, and Belvedere were freed by the Nisei troops.
 The Nisei also helped to liberate and care for Holocaust victims from the Dachau.
-They would help the Jewish survivors, ironically, while their own families and friends were behind barbed wire back in the U.S. due to their heritage.
+They would help the Jewish people, ironically, while their own families and friends were behind barbed wire back in the U.S.

 Japanese American women enlisted in the US Army as well.
-They served in the Women’s Army Corps (WAC), freeing up men who were working clerical jobs so they could serve on the front lines.
-The WAC mainly trained as switchboard operators, mechanics, bakers, clerks, drivers, stenographers, translators, and seamstresses.
-Above is an image of one of the Nisei WAC recruits.
-Nisei women also served in the Army’s Nurse Corps.
+They served in the Women’s Army Corps, freeing up men who were working clerical jobs so they could serve on the front lines.
+They also served in the Army’s Nurse Corps and Cadet Nurse Corps.

-The record of the Nisei servicemen and servicewomen of the war, and their testimony before Congress, were key in the passage of the Civil Liberties Act of 1988.
+The testimony of the Nisei veterans before Congress was key in the passage of the Civil Liberties Act of 1988.
 President Ronald Reagan signed the bill into law, admitting wartime bias against Japanese Americans, and setting an example for wartime protections of Americans in the future.

 What does “Go For Broke” mean?